dimitryz/Notes/README.md

 Start by opening the _Notes.xcworkspace_ with XCode 8.x.

 Running the application is a two step process.
-First, in XCode, you have to run the _NotesServer_ project using the _Mac_ as the device.
-After that launches, you have to run the _NotesApp_ project using any of the iPohne simulators.
+First, in XCode, you have to run the _NotesServer_ project using _Mac_ as the device.
+After that launches, you have to run the _NotesApp_ project using any of the iPhone simulators.
 Please note that the app was built for the iOS 10 simulator and not tested on an actual device.

 ## What does it do?